MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/product-audience.md

 **Delete:** Read-only and Required

 ## <a name="membershipduration"></a>Membership Duration
-When you create a product audience, you can specify how far back in time Bing Ads should look for actions that match your product audience definition in order to add people to your list.
+When you create a product audience, you can specify how far back in time Microsoft Advertising should look for actions that match your product audience definition in order to add people to your list.

 The mimimum duration is 1 day and the maximum duration allowed is 180 days.